Archive

 A big, flashy, visually overwhelming nirvana for speed junkies.
 But when cars are not going vroom vroom around the cinematic coliseums of the Formula 1 race tour, the film is unoriginal, dull, sexless, and stupid.
 It is also badly acted (Brad Pitt excepted, as he doesn’t act so much as pose).

-Pitt is a journeyman racer, much like Tom Cruise’s Cole Trickle in Days of Thunder, though it is relevant to note Cruise’s silliness as an old “I can race anything with wheels” hand given his youth.
-Pitt can indeed race anything, be it in NASCAR, Lemans, Formula One, Baja, or, the Sahara, on a camel.
-Pitt is looking for something transcendent and elusive, like Kwai Chang Caine in Kung Fu.
-When his old chum Javier Bardem arrives to offer him a spot on his flailing Formula One team, Pitt can’t say no even if it interrupts his unarticulated quest.
+Pitt is a journeyman racer, much like Tom Cruise’s Cole Trickle in Days of Thunder, though Cruise was silly as an old “I can race anything with wheels” hand given his youth in that picture.
+Pitt is more plausible as a man who can race anything, be it in NASCAR, Lemans, Formula One, Baja, or, the Sahara, on a camel.
+But he’s still silly as a a man looking for something transcendent and elusive, like Kwai Chang Caine in Kung Fu.
+When Pitt’s old chum Javier Bardem arrives to offer him a spot on his flailing Formula One team, Pitt can’t say no even if it interrupts his quest.

 Pitt teaches him maturity, discipline and self-respect.